What is Withdrawal?

 The Timeline of Withdrawal

 When you or a loved one is suffering from an addictive disorder, there will be many expectations, however realistic, of how the withdrawal process works.
 Having enough education about the detox process can help.
 It helps to feel that you’re in a state of readiness for the detox process and that you’re committed to the entire treatment program.
 As the physical and psychological effects of withdrawal begin to decrease, your body can become more receptive to therapy and counseling.
-Please understand that alcohol and each type of drug will have its own timeline for withdrawal, and each person’s body adjusts to the lack of their addictive substance differently (even if a patient goes through detox multiple times over his or her lifetime).
-Furthermore, in a detox program, some addicts will be withdrawing from numerous substances at once, which feels like a significant change to their brain and the rest of their body.
+Please understand that alcohol and each type of drug will have its own timeline for withdrawal, and each person’s body adjusts to the lack of their addictive substance differently (even if a member goes through detox multiple times over his or her lifetime).
+Furthermore, in a detox program, some individuals struggling with substance misuse will be withdrawing from numerous substances at once, which feels like a significant change to their brain and the rest of their body.

 According to one source, the stages of withdrawal for opiates are as follows: